Skip to content

 • Wood: walnut or dark-stained oak with visible grain over high-gloss veneer

 Walnut absorbs light and returns warmth.
 Oak reflects more and reads brighter.
-Blackened wood creates a silhouette that demands correct lighting.
-Depth requires control.
+Blackened wood creates a silhouette that only works when the lighting is controlled.
+Honed stone softens reflection.
+Polished stone throws glare right back into the room.
+Depth is not just a color decision.
+It is a surface behavior decision.

 Storage Discipline: Clutter Is a Design Failure